chantzos/__/README.md

 so without changing the standard way to do things, someone can modify the code to bring the desired behavior without touching mainline code at all.
-Of course this needs basic programming but basic programming with intensive care on the concepts, as everybody knows, can be fast.

-But, what i'm trying to say is this: for instance, operations on C strings.

-Needless to say, that when famous coders disagree about a couple of lines of
-code, do not wait from people who are self-educating in C at their fifties+ and
-just use C as a glue to expose C libraries in slang, to even be sure about
-best practices on str*() functions and how to use them with safety.

-I've seen, however, uncountable String.* implementations or safe versions
-of malloc, in fact almost every codebase has its own malloc, which
-is nearly identical, it just makes sure to allocate at least one byte, or
-do some error handling. which is fine but isn't this a diversity? when supposedly
-this is all about portability or rules like:
-C must been written this way to be understandable by the readers.
-But which
-is more understandable? the personal way or the standard way? and if such
-interface will be created, and the compilers knows about it, wouldn't produce
-faster code that will negligible the usage of the interface.

-Its pity to loose a powerful gun like C, because of the lack of expressionism.
-Even tiny defines like say slang's ifnot, which beautifies the code and helps
-the mind, are unacceptable in the C world and ignored as a blasphemy.
-It's still C, people.

-So, this higher interface is already invented by zillion codebases, yet such a
-interface is not standardized.
-If standards (like the respectful POSIX), represents
-conscience (like the general consensus about C strings) then they should do
-something about it.
-But speaking of POSIX:

-I really understand and I respect the intentions.
-I believe standards and not
-policy is the way to go.
-But a standard without an actual implementation leaves
-room for criticism.
-It would also be beneficial, for people like me, to copy a
-function with a very specified task to use it in my code, directly from the POSIX
-document, so i will know that this function has been implemented by the world wide
-programming community, and the best earth programmers, so they can not be
-wrong.
-But even if they are wrong, we will all be wrong together and this is at
-least relaxing.

-So, yes, I expect if C wants to stay, maps, lists and arrays, something like:
+Of course this needs basic programming but basic programming with intensive care on the concepts, as everybody knows, can be fast and
+should be fast (if myths could be demystified quickly)

+But, this is not the case for C.

+### C
+I do not have any control in my C, and I do not have any kind of futile thoughts to ever have in its entirely.
+I also know that it's a long way to learn proper
+and most importantly safe C.
+Though the language is small, because of its nature (the close relationship with
+the machine), it needs extensive studies to many levels and even then, it needs
+to be in an endless care about ... almost every little detail, and yet even then,
+it needs support from debugging tools, but even then, noone can be ever sure.

+So at least, code productivity and development cycle, is probably the worst
+against (almost) any language.

+However, is the most powerful tool and it will ever be.
+And yes, like everybody
+else, I realized this warm feeling you get when you using it and that time
+you just don't want anything else.

+But why someone that starts programming today, will going to learn C that needs
+a lifetime to master?
+When today (at the spring of 2018), already there is one (safe) language (Rust),
+that:
+  - is by its definition safe
+  - with a much less learning curve
+  - with (almost) the same performance
+  - with a decent fast development process
+  - and most importantly is expressional

+We are humans and humans have a need for expressionism.
+Not all programmers have to think about the implementation details, they just
+to need to express thoughts and logic and construct algorithms, that is what
+they make them happy and productive.

+But C is flexible and it can even be quite expressive:
 (https://github.com/stevedonovan/llib)

-C might not be like rust, which it looks like joy, but is beautiful for what
-it is, and its straight connection with the machine and is here to stay forever.
-(i don't know more than basic C and i usually consult other sources even for very
-common operations, but i realized this warm feeling you get when you using it and
-that time you just don't want anything else.
-But we are humans and humans have
-a need for expressionism.
+However, though there are so many interfaces, that hide implementation details,
+so it can be safe, like (say) string operations.
+Though, there is nothing standardized.
+If standards (like say the respectful POSIX), represents conscience (like the
+general consensus about C strings), then something should be done or Rust, it
+will take the world, as everybody realized by now.
+Not even a chance for C.

+### Menus
-Many operations (like the above mentioned) are depended on small menus,
-that work with uniformity, as far it concerns:
+Many operations depend on small menus, that work with uniformity, as far it
+concerns:
   - the drawing style
   - the selection style (the space bar (for instance) (and very natural)
     accepts a match on all those menus, the arrow keys can be used to